PKizzle/dns/cmd/atomdns/handlers/yes/README.md

 it return whatever string is set in the configuration, with the Flag bit set to 1 (128 decimal) and the Tag set to "issuer".

-This handler handles A, AAAA, DNAME, SOA and CAA queries, all others will call the next handler and eventually refused.
-The DNAME queries will get a NODATA response, which includes the SOA record, which is why _yes_ also responds to SOA queries.
+This handler handles A, AAAA, SOA and CAA queries, all others will return a NODATA response.

 # Syntax